$42B in student debt forgiven for public workers: How to qualify for the PSLF program

-(NEXSTAR) – As federal student loan borrowers nationwide await the Supreme Court’s decision on President Biden’s debt forgiveness, new data shows thousands have received relief as part of a separate program.
+(NEXSTAR/KXAN) – As federal student loan borrowers nationwide await the Supreme Court’s decision on President Biden’s debt forgiveness, new data shows thousands of Texans have received relief as part of a separate program.

 The PSLF program, created in 2007, is intended to help employees with nonprofit and government agencies by forgiving their student loans after 10 years of payments (120 total payments).
 The overall approval rate among applicants was low – only around 7,000 borrowers had been approved before 2021, according to the Education Department.